-a.
+- a.
 The displays on this page draw from the items that make up the ten Engagement Indicators (EIs), six High-Impact Practices (HIPs), and the additional academic challenge items reported on page 2.
-Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment.
-ET = Effective Teaching Practices, ET = Effective Teaching Practi b.
-Combination of students responding "Very often" or "Often."

-c.
-Combination of students responding "Very much" or "Quite a bit."

-d.
-Rated at least 6 on a 7-point scale.

-e.
-Percentage reporting at least "Some.'

-$f. \ Estimate \ based \ on \ the \ reported \ amount \ of \ course \ preparation \ time \ spent \ on \ assigned \ reading.$ g.
+Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, - CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment.
+HIP items are also indicated.
+Item numbering corresponds to the survey facsimile included in your Institutional Report and available on the NSSE website. - b.
+Combination of students responding "Very often" or "Often." - c.
+Combination of students responding "Very much" or "Quite a bit." - d.
+Rated at least 6 on a 7-point scale. - e.
+Percentage reporting at least "Some." - f.
+Estimate based on the reported amount of course preparation time spent on assigned reading. - g.
 Estimate based on number of assigned writing tasks of various lengths.